ZiraDiscord/Zira/README.md

 5. Run `git submodule init` and `git submodule update` to get the language files

 6. Start the bot with `pm2 start pm2.json`

+# Info

+If you no longer want to host your own version of Zira, [join our support guild](https://discord.gg/txeTgNr) and we can import your configuration into the public version of the bot.